-Click the button to fill out a brief questionnaire – once we receive your completed form, we’ll contact you to schedule your 90-minute initial assessment.
+Click the button to fill out a brief questionnaire – once we receive your completed form, we’ll contact you to schedule your free 30-minute initial phone call.

 Bob Ryder is a Certified Separation Anxiety Trainer (CSAT) and experienced professional dog trainer who has studied extensively with and been certified by Malena DeMartini, the world’s leading separation anxiety training expert.

 Bob works with dogs who experience separation anxiety or isolation distress issues, using humane, science-based protocols that are formulated specifically for your dog’s needs.

 The most common indicators of SA include persistent vocalizing (barking / whining / howling), destruction and escape attempts (chewing or digging at windows and doors, “crowding” the exit, tearing up household items), and sometimes elimination accidents (peeing / pooping indoors).
 Of course the syndrome affects dogs differently from one to the next, such that some will pace through the home continuously, others will tremble or drool, others will look around frantically hoping to find family and/or avoid the nebulous danger of being alone.
 The best way to determine if your dog is suffering from separation anxiety is to schedule an online consultation.
 During the appointment we’ll gather information about your dog or puppy, and do a live assessment, watching as you leave your dog alone.
 Much like putting together a puzzle, we’ll look at all the pieces to determine what is going on.
 If it is separation anxiety, we can customize a training plan to help your dog learn to feel safe and relaxed when home alone.
 You can read more about the symptoms of separation anxiety here.